MisterBrash/4U_18-Insertion-Sort/README.md

-# 3.1 Sorting an Array – Insertion Sort
+# 18 - Insertion Sort

 ###### ICS4U - Mr. Brash 🐿️

 An extremely common method which finds the correct location for a single item at a time.
-Only the positions below the current item’s position (left) are considered.
+Only the positions _below_ the current item’s position (left) are considered.

   |![Insertion Sort Animation](assets/Insertion-sort-example-300px.gif)|
   |:---:|